triptease/docs/README.md

 We never read any sensitive information such as:
 - Guest details
-    - First name, last name,
+    - First / last name,
-    - Address,
+    - Address
-    - Email,
+    - Email
     - Telephone etc
 - Payment details
-    - Card number,
+    - Card number
     - Expiry etc

 For more information head over to our help section on [How Triptease Collects and Uses Data](https://help.triptease.com/en/collections/102136-getting-started#how-triptease-collects-and-uses-data).